Women’s Gymnastics In The Olympics – The Best

 Q: Who was the first female gymnast to win a gold medal?

-A: The first female gymnast to win a gold medal was Romanian-born Albina Alexandri, who won gold in the individual vault at the 1948 London Games.
+A: The first female gymnast to win a gold medal was Romanian-born Albina Alexandra, who won gold in the individual vault at the 1948 London Games.
 In 1952, the USA’s Marjorie Gestring became the first American woman to win a gold medal in gymnastics.

 Myths about Women’s Gymnastics

-5. A female athlete does not need any additional training to reach the highest performance level as a man.
+5. A female athlete does not need additional training to reach the highest performance level as a man.

 6. The best female athletes are born.
 They do not have to work hard for their success.